TsFreddie/EssentialLayoutWhitelist/README.md

 If the root method failed, please consider using ADB.

 To grant permission using ADB:

-0. Install the app, plug in your phone to your computer, open the app.
+  0. Install the app, plug your phone to your computer, open the app.
   1. If you don't have ADB already, get it using following links:
 [Windows](https://dl.google.com/android/repository/platform-tools-latest-windows.zip)
 [MacOS](https://dl.google.com/android/repository/platform-tools-latest-darwin.zip)
 [Linux](https://dl.google.com/android/repository/platform-tools-latest-linux.zip)
   2. Extract platform tools.
   3. Open cmd or terminal and goto the directory where you just extracted the tools to
   4. Enter following command:
 ```bash
 ./adb shell pm grant in.tsdo.essentialtools android.permission.WRITE_SECURE_SETTINGS
 ```
   5. On your phone, press "Check Again".
   6. Profit.

 # Restore to default
 The default configuration may not represent Essential's official whitelist.